dockerian/go-coding/pkg/msg/README.md

 	UserName string
 	// Password defines the login password for the mail server Password string
+	// PlainAuth specifies to use PlainAuth if WithTLS is not enabled PlainAuth bool
 	// WithTLS specifies to use TLS
 	WithTLS bool
 }